Undergraduate English language requirements

 If you are an international applicant and your first language is not English, you will need to provide satisfactory evidence of your English proficiency.

-If you are a domestic applicant and your first language is not English you may be asked to provide evidence of your competence in written and spoken English.
+If you are a domestic applicant under 20 years old and your first language is not English you may be asked to provide evidence of your competence in written and spoken English.

-If you have an offer of place conditional on English, you may wish to consider applying for entry to a pathway English language course at the University’s English Language Academy (see below).
+If you have received an offer of place conditional on meeting English language requirements, you may wish to consider applying for entry to a pathway English language course at the University’s English Language Academy (see below).

 Students studying NCEA, Cambridge International (formerly known as CIE) or IB in New Zealand

 If you are entering the University on the basis of National Certificate of Educational Achievement (NCEA), Cambridge Assessment International Education (Cambridge International), or International Baccalaureate (IB) taken in New Zealand, you must meet the standard literacy requirements for admission.

 The International English Language Testing System (IELTS) and other English language tests listed below are not replacements for these literacy requirements.
 See, New Zealand secondary school applicants.